Sieboldianus/lbsnstructure/examples/python/README.md

 # LBSNSTRUCTURE

-A python compiled version of the [common lbsn data structure concept](https://gitlab.vgiscience.de/lbsn/concept) (ProtoBuf) to handle cross network Social Media data in Python.
+A python compiled version of the [common location based social network (LBSN) data structure concept](https://gitlab.vgiscience.de/lbsn/concept) (ProtoBuf) to handle cross network Social Media data in Python.
+There are several motivations for prividing a common LBSN interchange data structure.
+Firstly, the [GDPR](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32016R0679) directly requests Social Media Network operators to allow users to transfer accounts and data inbetween services.
+While there are attempts by Google, Facebook etc. (see [data-transfer-prject](https://github.com/google/data-transfer-project)), it is not currently possible.
+With this structure concept, we follow an independent road.
+A primary goal is to systematically characterize LBSN data aspects in a common scheme that enables privacy-by-design for connected software, transfer scripts and database design.

 ## Quick Start